AltamashRafiq/LatentDirichletAllocation/README.md

 lda_model = LDA(T, alpha, beta)

-# the model initialization cleans the data, includes bigrams, formats the documents in compressed
+# the model initialization cleans the data, includes bigrams,
+# formats the documents in compressed form
-# numpy form and it initializes the topic assignemnt for each word as well as
+# and it initializes the topic assignemnt for each word as well as
 # the Word-Topic Matrix and the Topic-Document Matrix

 lda_model.initialize(sample)